 Rose Jackson-Beavers is the Director of Faith Initiatives for The Behavioral Health Network.
 She oversees the Bridges to Care and Recovery program.
 In addition, Rose is a mental health advocate, speaker, and writer.
 She is a former social services administrator and adult educator.
 She has more than 25 years of experience working with families and their children in five federal programs, including Head Start, CCDP, Healthy Families and Healthy Start, and the Triple P Program.
 She also has thirteen years of work experience in Settlement Houses.

-She grew up in East St. Louis, Illinois, and received her bachelor’s and master’s degrees from Illinois State and Southern Illinois Universities.
-Both in her personal and professional life, Rose enjoys actively engaging and volunteering in the faith community and volunteering her time to local organizations by sharing her voice and ideas to help reduce the stigma on mental health.
+Ms. Jackson-Beavers grew up in East St. Louis, Illinois, and received her bachelor’s and master’s degrees from Illinois State and Southern Illinois Universities.
+Both in her personal and professional life, Ms. Jackson-Beavers enjoys actively engaging and volunteering in the faith community and volunteering her time to local organizations by sharing her voice and ideas to help reduce the stigma on mental health.

 Allison Kemner, MPH